danielgalasko/DGSelfSizingCollectionViewCells/README.md

 DGSelfSizingCollectionViewCells
 ===============================

 Simple implementation of self sizing `UICollectionViewCells` introduced in iOS 8.
+This is intended to assist with those coming from [this](http://stackoverflow.com/questions/25895311/uicollectionview-self-sizing-cells-with-auto-layout/25896386#25896386) Stack Overflow post.
 A picture says a thousand words

 ![screenshot](screenshot.png "Vibrant Seperators")

 This project includes several examples of how self-sizing cells can be achieved.
-To enable self sizing cells you firs need to set the estimatedItemSize property on `UICollectionViewFlowLayout`.
+To enable self sizing cells you first need to set the estimatedItemSize property on `UICollectionViewFlowLayout`.

 Then you need to decide on your approach for sizing your cells.
-You can either let auto layout do the work for you, or you can override `preferredLayoutAttributesFittingAttributes:` and return an appropriate size.
+You can either let auto layout do the work for you **or** you can override `preferredLayoutAttributesFittingAttributes:` and return an appropriate size.

 When using Auto Layout make sure that your cells are properly constrained.